genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 I edited the generated Vagrantfile in order to

 * set a memorable name for the vm.
-* add port fowarding rule for a web application which visualizes topology.
+* add port forwarding rule for a web application which visualizes topology.
 * enable vm console.
 * set a limit on vm's cpu usage.